Blindspot22/rust_cbor_cose_ecies/README.md

 - It then signs the CBOR data using COSE with RSA keys.
 - It verifies the signed COSE data.
 - It encrypts the CBOR data using ECIES and then decrypts it.
-- Finally, it deserializes the decrypted CBOR data back into the original Rust struct.
+- Finally, it deserializes the decrypted CBOR data back into the original Rust struct..